use-ink/ink/integration-tests/upgradeable-contracts/README.md

 When upgrading a contract, the new code may have a different storage layout.
 This example illustrates a method to migrate the storage from the old layout to the new layout.
 It does so by using an intermediate `migration` contract which performs the storage upgrade.
-Thw workflow is as follows:
+The workflow is as follows:

 1. Upload a `migration` contract with a message `migrate` which performs the storage migration.